06 Safeguarding children, young people and vulnerable adults policy

 Informing

-any of the above characteristics, they inform the designated person as soon as possible.
+Woodlands Preschool is concerned that a parent/carer display any of the above characteristics, they inform the designated safeguarding lead as soon as possible.

-- The designated person assesses the risk and decides if
+- The designated safeguarding lead assesses the risk and

 - If it is decided that no further action is required, a